ryancheley/djangocon-us-2025/presentation/slides/03a-cross-team-confusion-part1.md

 ???

-This is a real scenario from our healthcare system.
-I want to show you what happens when a developer adds a new database field without proper documentation.
+This is a dramatized scenario from my organization via a "typical" Slack conversation

-Here's a typical Slack conversation that can happen in Health Care development teams

 --